• Skip to primary navigation

 Ouzo vs Raki: What's the Difference?

-Ouzo and Raki–two spirits that often leave us scratching our heads.
+Ouzo and Raki--two spirits that often leave us scratching our heads.
 What makes them different?

-Believe it or not, we’ve been there too.
+We've been there too.
 Sipping on these anise-flavored spirits under the Mediterranean sun, we asked ourselves the same question.

 Ouzo hails from Greece, a country known for its rich history and azure seas.
 Raki, on the other hand, calls Turkey its home, where continents collide.